island-lang/island-lang.github.io/README.md

 We've used a form of notation we haven't seen before: `let x = .... given ....`.

-This notation effectively allows to pose an "abstract" **semantic query** that may mix semantic entities from multiple different contexts.
+This notation effectively allows to pose an "abstract" **semantic query** that may mix semantic identities from multiple different contexts.
 Notice the code never mentioned any reference to `CommonsenseKinematics`.
-Instead, the rules `CommonsenseKinematics` exported, via semantic linking, became attached to `Speed`, `Distance` and `Time` and the compiler was able to figure out how to compose a series of computations, which included numerous unit conversions, to successfully compute the desired information.
+Instead, the rules `CommonsenseKinematics` exported, via semantic linking, became attached to `Speed`, `Distance` and `Time` and the compiler was able to figure out how to compose a series of computations, which included numerous unit conversions, to successfully derive the desired information.

-In fact, what this "query" notation actually does, behind the scenes, is to define an anonymous ad-hoc context where each property is associated with a particular semantic entity in a one-way fashion.
+In fact, what this "query" notation actually does, behind the scenes, is to define an anonymous ad-hoc context where each property is associated with a particular semantic identity in a one-way fashion.
 The first query, when de-sugared, would look roughly like:

 ```isl
 context AdHocContext